Kitchen Tile Flooring:

 Exotic Options offer Trendy appeal

-The Acacia Valley line is designed to replicate Acacia wood, which is often associated with the high-end hardwood that's used in luxury furniture and accessories.
-Loaded with rich detail, color, and textures, Acacia works well if you're looking to add a warm, unique color palette to your kitchen tile flooring.
-Marketed as giving any space the sophistication and style of hardwood with the durability and versatile use of porcelain tile, Acacia Valley is a high-performance option with trendy appeal.
+Teeming with rich detail, color, and textures, Cinematic works well if you're looking to add a cool, unique color palette to your kitchen tile flooring.
+Marketed as giving any space the sophistication and style of hardwood with the durability and versatile use of porcelain tile, Cinematic is a high-performance option with trendy appeal.
 The tile comes in natural and stained colors, helping you enhance your kitchen design and match the rest of your room's features.